-All plant material should be appropriate for urban conditions.
-In general, use of native species is encouraged.
-Plant selection should be done in consultation with the Fairfax County Urban Forest Management Division.
-The plant lists on the next four pages are recommended for use within Annandale, in concert with plant list recommendations included in Volume I. Consider the suggested location suitability for urban conditions included in the plant tables when developing the planting plan for a
+All plant material should be appropriate for urban conditions and facilitate the integration of critical flora and fauna habitat into the public and private realms of Annandale.
+In general, use of native species in Annandale is strongly preferred, but use of non-native, non-invasive species may be considered in urban situations to create a larger mix of plantings and reduce the health risks associated with monoculture environments.
+The plant lists on the next four pages are recommended for use within Annandale, in concert with design strategies and plant list recommendations included in Volume I. Consider the suggested location suitability for urban conditions included in the plant tables when developing the planting plan for a project.
+All plant selection should be done in consultation with the Fairfax County Urban Forest Management Division.